 Bolivia is rich in cultural diversity and natural resources, 36 indigenous groups make up two thirds of Bolivia’s population of 10 million.
 Despite significant progress in the last few years in both, the reduction of extreme poverty and the building of a new Pluri-national State, more work is still needed.
 The structural disparities and social, economic, and climate vulnerability, that affect most of the population, must be addressed.
 Together, each of these aspects are the guiding principles for the Oxfam programmatic work in Bolivia.

 Oxfam in Bolivia

-- Reducing vulnerability to disasters (disaster risks management), and adaptive solutions to climate change.
+- Land management and the reduction of vulnerability to disasters risks by building capacities and providing adaptive solutions to climate change.

 Priority social and geographical sectors

 - We strengthen the influencing capacities of indigenous populations, agricultural workers, and youth to promote public, redistributive, efficient, and transparent policies which help implement sustainable livelihoods programs.

 - We work in with women in women's and mixed organizations, especially in indigenous populations and with youth and women from urban neighbourhoods.
 We aim to reduce violence, to empower them and promote better economic opportunities.

 - We support land management, access to natural resources, risk reduction and adaptation of indigenous and rural communities.
 We particularly focus on women in coordination with regional governments, grassroots organizations, and communities.

 - In Lowlands, especially in the northern Amazon and the Chaco region, we provide support so that indigenous populations, communities, and minority groups can overcome their vulnerability, exclusion, and the discrimination they face.